Help with bills and one off costs

 Flexible Support Fund

-If you are looking for work, or you are expected to do some work related activity or work preparation, you may be able to get some help from the Flexible Support Fund towards the extra costs connected with these activities.
+If you are looking for work, or you are expected to do some work related activity or work preparation, you may be able to get some help from the Flexible Support Fund towards the extra costs connected with these activities including upfront childcare costs.
 This could be things like travel costs or child care costs to enable you to attend a job interview or training that will improve your chances of getting work, or suitable clothing to attend job interviews.
 Your work coach at the Jobcentre has access to this fund, so let him/her know if you need extra financial support with this type of cost.

 The food banks usually supply an emergency food parcel to last a few days.
 At some food banks volunteers are on hand to talk to families over a cup of tea or free hot meal and are able to signpost people to agencies able to solve the longer-term problem.